apache/iceberg/site/docs/contribute.md

 ```

 ## Adding new functionality without breaking APIs
-Ideally, we'd want to add new functionality without breaking existing APIs, especially within the scope of the API modules that are being checked by [Revapi](https://revapi.org/).
+When adding new functionality, make sure to avoid breaking existing APIs, especially within the scope of the API modules that are being checked by [Revapi](https://revapi.org/).

-Let's assume we'd want to add a `createBranch(String name)` method to the `ManageSnapshots` API.
+Assume adding a `createBranch(String name)` method to the `ManageSnapshots` API.

 The most straight-forward way would be to add the below code: